-- First (label 1) 1 mL
+- First (label 1) 1 ml

-- Second (label 2) 1 mL
+- Second (label 2)

+1 ml

-- Third (label 3) 1 mL
+- Third (label 3) 1 ml

-- \circ Fourth (label $\hat{4}$) 1 mL
+- Fourth (label 4) 1 ml

-Send samples 1 and 3 for Microbiology investigation
+- Send samples 1 and 3 for Microbiology investigation.

-Sample 2 should be sent for Biochemical analysis (protein and glucose)
+- Sample 2 should be sent for Biochemical analysis (protein and glucose).

-Sample 4 should be sent to Biochemistry for Xanthochromia investigation (protect from light)
+• Sample 4 should be sent to Chemical Pathology for Xanthochromia investigation and must be protected from light.

-For Mycobacterium species (TB investigation), collect at least 10mL into tube 3 where possible.
+For Mycobacterium species (TB investigation), collect at least 10ml into tube 3.